PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 retrieved from a master server, this keying material will be used when serving data from this zone.

-As part of the zone retrieval, the equivalent of `pdnsutil rectify-zone` is run to make sure that all DNSSEC-related fields are set correctly.
+As part of the zone transfer, the equivalent of `pdnsutil rectify-zone` is run to make sure that all DNSSEC-related fields are set correctly.

 Signatures and Hashing is similar as described [above](#online-signing)